wchorski/node-signage/README.md

   ### Slide player
     + need to fix auto play time when also allowing manual advancing
     + advance with arrow keys
+    + refresh page if => slide count request returns a greater or less than number than current slides
     +
   ### admin
     + block users from editing certain collections